 Isfahan’s Arts and Handicrafts

 Isfahan is the world of art.
 It is called the city of Iranian traditional handicraft and arts.
-Indeed, Isfahan is a hub for folk arts and crafts such as metalwork, ceramics, miniature painting, Moarragh, painting and inlaid works (Khatam), minakari, kalamkari and carpet weaving.
+Indeed, Isfahan is a hub for folk arts and crafts such as metalwork, ceramics, miniature painting, Moarragh, painting and inlaid works (Khatam), minakari, kalamkari, and carpet weaving.
 Regarding this, Isfahan was designated as a member of the UNESCO Creative Cities Network in December 2015.
-Based on this network, Isfahan commits to promote creativity and cultural industries to strengthen participation in cultural life in the field of crafts and folk arts.
+Based on this network, Isfahan commits to promoting creativity and cultural industries to strengthen participation in cultural life in the field of crafts and folk arts.

 Moreover, Isfahan enjoys some delicious sweets such as Gaz, Poolaki, and Pashmak.

 Isfahan is an astonishing city with an amazing and impressive history and architecture.
 In the past, Isfahan was one of the largest cities in the world.
 Today, it is also called “Half the World” due to its splendid beauties especially its architectural sites.

 Previously mentioned, Isfahan experienced its glory and witnessed significant growth and prosperity in the Safavid era when the brilliant art and architecture reached its high point and most important sites, enjoying great arts, were constructed.
 At this time, due to urban development, magnificent mosques were built near palaces among them Imam Mosque and Sheikh Lotfollah Mosque are prominent.
 Other constructions such as schools, bazaars, baths, residential buildings, and caravansaries were built around.